Love Revolution (manhwa)

 Love Revolution is a South Korean manhwa released as a webtoon written and illustrated by 232.
 It was serialized via Naver Corporation's webtoon platform, Naver Webtoon, from September 2013 to April 2023, with the individual chapters collected.
 A live-action adaptation series was released on September 1 to December 27, 2020, on KakaoTV and Naver SERIES.

 Media

 Manhwa

 232 launched Love Revolution in Naver's webtoon platform Naver Webtoon on September 4, 2013.
 Love Revolution has collected 4 billion views worldwide.

 Game

 A mobile puzzle game titled Love Revolution: Find It! (연애혁명-숨은그림찾기 with NAVER WEBTOON) developed by Lunosoft Inc., was released on March 25, 2021.

+Live-action series

+A South Korean live action series based on this manhwa was released from September 1 - December 27, 2020 on KakaoTV.

 Other media

 The series was featured on the South Korean reality music show Webtoon Singer, premiered on the streaming service TVING on February 17, 2023, which featured K-pop artists' performances combining webtoons with extended reality technology.